At a Glance Nursing Citations (please refer to the full APA handout for full example list)

 In-text narrative citation: National Institute of Arthritis and Musculoskeletal and Skin Diseases (2020)

 Centers for Disease Control and Prevention.
-(2018, January 23).
-People at high risk of developing flu-related complications. https://www.cdc.gov/flu/about/disease /high_risk.html
+(2022, September 6).
+People at higher risk of flu complications.
+U.S. Department of Health & Human Services. https://www.cdc.gov/flu/highrisk/

 Library Resources Online – Journal Articles